 The town also houses a number of excellent museums.
 These include the Kunstmuseum, with striking modern art and sculpture in a beautiful minimalist setting.
 The Kunst Halle also pushes boundaries with its contemporary exhibitions, offering a very different view of Saint Gallen culture compared to its ancient buildings.

 The Naturmuseum features exhibits on natural history.
 It includes exhibits on the town of Saint Gallen and the surrounding area, covering biology and geology.
 Its most popular display features a crocodile from the Nile River, brought over in the 17th century.

 For an up-close experience of Saint Gallen's diverse wildlife, visit the Wildpark Peter & Paul.
 This free, upland attraction is open year-round and hosts a range of Alpine species native to the area such as lynx, red deer and ibexes.
 Thanks to its hilly setting, you can also enjoy panoramic views of the city from the on-site restaurant in lush mountainous surroundings.

 The destinations mentioned here are easily reached within an hour or two, opening up the majesty of the Swiss natural surroundings and history.
 Switzerland is famous for its beautiful nature, but also boasts a rich history and vibrant art scene to discover on a day trip.
-Book your train tickets with us today to start exploring the breadth of this magnificent country.
+Use our interactive Swiss rail map to plan your journey around Switzerland and book your train tickets with us today.